deercreeklabs/lancaster/README.md

 * `name-kw`: A keyword naming this ```enum```.
 May or may not be namespaced.
 The name-kw must start with a letter and subsequently only contain letters, numbers, or hyphens.
-* `symbols`: A sequence of keywords, representing the symbols in the enum.
+* `symbol-keywords`: A sequence of keywords, representing the symbols in the enum.

 #### Return Value: